BiancaCastro/beer-app/README.md

 I created a basic structure for the project, as it is not too much big.

-One folder called public where I added the images, and another one, src, where we can difference between services and components.
+One folder called public where I added the images, and another one, src, where we can difference between services, interfaces and components.

 ### Services